 I have generally avoided touching on the married lives of the men above and focused instead on their public behaviour.
 But if you are curious to look up their married lives, you’ll see they correspond consistently with their ranks.
 The alphas have attractive wives and partners.
 The deltas are dedicated and loyal and the gammas married women that can also stand in as their mothers.

-There wasn’t an example of a beta among this group but I think an argument could be made for the former opposition leader, Bill Shorten.
+There wasn’t an example of a bravo among this group but I think an argument could be made for the former opposition leader, Bill Shorten.
 He could handle the role of lieutenant but couldn’t make a convincing leader.

 Finally, it should also be added that in Australia’s system, you don’t vote for the man which is why men of lower rank can still overcome someone higher in the SSH.
 Their rank is still important but citizens are voting for politicians standing in their own electorate and whichever party elects enough to form government is what ultimately decides who wins.
 Leadership matters regardless but that changes things when compared to the United States presidential races.